IBM Cloud Docs

 The total due per month is dynamically updated in the Order Summary based on your selections.
 You can easily create a cost-effective Power Virtual Server instance that satisfies your business needs.

-6. Choose an existing SSH key or create one to securely connect to your Power Virtual Server.
+3. Choose an existing SSH key or create one to securely connect to your Power Virtual Server.

-7. Complete the Boot image fields as instructed by your organization.
-When you select Boot image, the Power Virtual Server user interface allows you to select boot images from a set of available stock images or from a custom image in your image catalog.
-Custom images are images that you have imported from IBM COS or created from a PVM instance (VM) capture.
-When you select a stock image, you must also select the storage type (tier) and the storage pool selection.
+When you select Boot image, the Power Virtual Server user interface allows you to select the boot images from a set of available stock images or from a custom image in your image catalog.
+Custom images are images that you can import from IBM Cloud Object Storage or create from a virtual server instance (VM) capture.
+When you select a stock image, you must also select the storage tier and the storage pool.
+When you select a custom image, the new VMs are deployed into the same storage tier and pool where the image resides.
+You must select a storage type for stock images.
+Currently, you cannot mix Tier 1 and Tier 3 storage types.
+For more information, see Storage tiers.

 If you select AIX as the boot image, the Power Virtual Server user interface provides you with an option to configure the VM instance for epic workload.
 For more information on epic, see configuring a VM for EPIC workloads.

-If you select IBM i as the boot image, the Power Virtual Server user interface provides you with an option to include the following licenses to your VM instance: IBM i Cloud Storage Solution, IBM i Power HA, and Rational Dev Studio for IBM i.
 Adding a license increases the service cost.
 The selected licenses are injected to your VM instance.
 You can install specific solutions on your VM instance, and the licenses are automatically set.
 If you want to use these licensed programs on your IBM i VM instance, you must order these licenses through Power Virtual Server.
 You cannot use existing licenses in your VM instance.

 Cloud Optical Repository (COR) is a virtual image that can be deployed and used as a Network File Server (NFS) to perform various IBM i tasks that require media.
 This virtual optical image includes a collection of the media necessary for various IBM i tasks, for all supported IBM i releases.
 With the COR image deployed, a second Power Virtual Server Instance can be deployed on the same VLAN that is set up as the client and pointed to the COR (target) NFS Server Instance.
 For more information on COR images, see Cloud Optical Repository.

 When using an AIX stock image as the boot volume, a console session is required for the initial setting of the root user password.
-Without completing this step, SSH login appears as being disabled.
+Without completing this step, SSH login appears as disabled.
 For more information, see How to create a new AIX VM with SSH keys for root login.

-10. Finally, define your Network interfaces by adding a public network, private network, or both.
+7. Define your Network interfaces by adding a public network, private network, or both.
 When adding an existing private network, you can choose a specific IP address or have one auto-assigned.

-1. Accept the Terms of Use and click Create instance to provision a new Power Virtual Server.
+8. Accept the Terms of Use and click Create instance to provision a new Power Virtual Server.
 To view your boot images, go to Boot images after you provision the instance.

-Table 2.
+Table 1.
 Power Virtual Server instance fields

 Field Description

 Number of Instances : Specify the number of instances that you want to create for the Power Virtual Server.
 You can apply placement groups only when you are creating a single VM instance.
-If you choose the Machine type as E980, you can choose anti-affinity policy with maximum of 2 VM instances.
+If you choose the Machine type as E980, you can choose an anti-affinity policy with maximum of 2 VM instances.

 Placement group: If you are creating only one instance, you can choose the placement group to control on which host this instance will be hosted on.
 Select a placement group from the list.
-To create a new placement group select one of the following options:
+To create a new placement group, select one of the following options:

 Same server : Select this option to place the VM on the same host.